Annie-XIE/summary-os/test-blog.md

         cookie=0x0, duration=278694.945s, table=0, n_packets=7, n_bytes=799, idle_age=65534, hard_age=65534, priority=2,in_port=2 actions=drop

 Please pay attention to port `2(phy-xapi3)`, it has two specific rules:

-•	the higher priority=4 will be matched first, if the dl_vlan=1 then will modify the tag and then with normal process, which will let the flow through
+• The higher priority=4 will be matched firstly, if the dl_vlan=1, it will modify the tag and then with normal process, which will let the flow through

-•	the lower priority=4 will be matched secondly and it will drop the flows Then, will the flows be dropped?
-If the flow doesn’t has dl_vlan=1, it will be dropped definitely.
+• The lower priority=2 will be matched secondly, it will drop the flow.
+So, will the flows be dropped?
+If the flow doesn’t have dl_vlan=1, it will be dropped definitely.

 *Note:*

 *(1) For dl_vlan=1, this is the virtual LAN tag id which corresponding to the Port tag*

 *(2) I didn’t realize the problem is lacking tag for the new launched instance for a long time due to my lack of OVS mechanism.
 Thus I don’t have such sense of checking the port’s tag with this problem at first.
 So next time when we meet this problem, we can check these part first.*